 After a hiatus working as vice president-publications for the Boomer Project, a Richmond-based market research firm focusing on the Boomer generation, he wrote a book, “Boomergeddon,” warning Boomers that an eventual collapse of federal government finances would shred the Social Security and Medicare safety net they are counting on for retirement.

 Winding up the “Boomergeddon” project, Bacon re-launched the Bacon’s Rebellion blog, jettisoning the newsletter in order to spend more time on original reporting.
 He publishes the blog as a full-time endeavor.
-Bacon’s Rebellion is open to working with other sponsors.

 Bacon’s Rebellion is unique among Virginia’s leading blogs in having no partisan affiliation and entertaining a wide range of ideological viewpoints from its contributors.
 (Read more about the blog and its contributors here.)